justinphilpott/towerofhanoi/README.md

 ## Known issues/todo:
 - [ ] Audio handling tweak needed to work on IOS
 - [ ] Delays on some dialogs in E2E tests
+- [ ] Some test events could be better implemented
 - [ ] Tutorial resets "show moves" flag in XState context
 - [ ] Implement timed games
 - [ ] Setup MBT for the HanoiFSM

-Audio handling tweak needed to work on IOS
-Delays on some dialogs in E2E tests
-Some test events could be better implemented
-Tutorial resets "show moves" flag in XState context Implement timed games
-Setup MBT for the HanoiFSM

 ## Local development: